ladytrell/bixbite-budget/README.md

   ## Description

   An application to create a simple html webpage to display basic employee contact details.
 Command line prompts the manager for their name, email address and office number.
 Then collects details for engineers and interns.
+App can be downloaded for offline use in the web browser.

   ## Table of Contents (Optional)